AlbertWhite/site-v2.0/src/data/blogs/less.md

 keyword: "soft skills"
 ---

-I have been working on front-end development for more than 4 years, and I keep learning technical things (you can check my blogs as evidence), however, I found that it is not suffisant for my current role.
+I have been working on front-end development for more than 4 years, and I keep learning technical things (you can check my blogs as evidence), however, I found that it is not sufficient for my current role.

 I am working in [Thefork](https://www.linkedin.com/company/the-fork-a-tripadvisor-company/mycompany/), it is a very good company, and I am working with senior front-end developers.
 The more I worked with them, the more difference I found between us.